sgmurphy/wordpress-plugins/hummingbird-performance/readme.txt

 ### If PageSpeed Insights is making these speed recommendations Hummingbird can help:

-- Enable text compression - Use gzip to make your site fly.
+- Enable text compression - Use gzip to make your site fly (Brotli Compression via CDN included with Pro).
 - Preconnect to required origins - Use Hummingbird to establish earlier connections.
 - Preload key requests - Prioritize resources based on order.
 - Avoid enormous network payloads - Consider Lazy Load for comments or breaking up smaller posts.